Success stories

 “I seem to have a thing for skulls, but I also love flowers and trees.
 A dark thread runs through my artwork, so my general audience is probably a little on the goth side.
 Surprisingly, though, I’m not that focused on Halloween, as the market tends to be really saturated at that time of year.”

-POD Quest: The Battle for Sales
+POD Quest: The battle for sales

 As we mentioned at the beginning of the story, Bazil first came to our attention after she aced the Printify Q1 quest called ”The Battle for Sales.”
 The idea behind the eight-week challenge is to push through the often-difficult New Year slump, increasing sales and, in the process, grabbing a share of the $40,000 prize fund.